moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 quality of the students' work.

-The teaching assistants and I have developed numerous improvements to the course.
+The teaching assistants and I have developed numerous improvements to the course [#]_.
 Students struggle with a number of practical engineering skills each year and we've come up with a series of learning modules that help address
 these: technical report writing, CAD based finite element analysis, 3D printing, project management with modern cloud services, an introduction to micro-controllers.
 These are in addition to the design process learning modules which I have converted mostly to an active learning pedagogy.

+.. [#] During the appraisal period I also developed the new MAE Innovative Design Studio for our design classes.
+The studio has been used for EME 150A, EME 130A/B, and EME 185A/B for the last three years.
+I also visited Olin College's capstone design day to survey their program methodology.

 We have developed a 15 page `instructor guide`_ for the course that provides week-by-week tasks for all of the involved instructors.
 We have improved the